 • Weight: 695g

 The Sony FE 24-70mm F2.8 GM II lens is relatively small and lightweight, with an aperture ring, making it a great match if you’re looking for a small(er) lens without compromising on image quality.
-In our testing we found the lens’ sharpness to be absolutely outstanding – we would have been happy shooting all day at f/2.8, and things got even crisper as we stopped down.
+While testing I’ve found the lens’ sharpness to be absolutely outstanding – I would have been happy shooting all day at f/2.8, and things got even crisper as I stopped down.

 Elsewhere, there’s an 82mm filter thread, and the lens has a relatively close focus distance of 21-30cm.
 Thanks to its weather-sealing it’s a perfect match for Sony’s weather sealed mirrorless cameras.